Refractor-Software/PoseidixStudio/README.md

 ## Major Programs
 - **Poseidix Engine** - High-performance 3D data-oriented game engine.
 Targets 160 FPS or higher on ninth-generation consoles.

+## Building Poseidix Studio

+### Windows
+- Install MSYS2 to the `Vendor/MSYS2` directory (if the `MSYS2` directory does not exist yet, which it probably won't, create it). **It is critical that you install to this directory, because FASTBuild scripts check here for build tools to avoid depending on the environment.
+- Install the MinGW Clang toolset (https://packages.msys2.org/base/mingw-w64-clang)